modflowpy/flopy/docs/notebook_examples.md

 + An overview of FloPy3 capabilities to load a SFR2 file and evaluate data contained in the file is given in the [flopy3_SFR2_load](../examples/Notebooks/flopy3_SFR2_load.ipynb) Notebook.

 + An overview of FloPy3 capabilities to create a SFR2 file and evaluate data contained in the file is given in the [flopy3_sfrpackage_example](../examples/Notebooks/flopy3_sfrpackage_example.ipynb) Notebook.
+This example also shows how to read SFR water balance output into a pandas dataframe for additional postprocessing.

 + An overview of FloPy3 capabilities to create a MNW2 file and evaluate data contained in the file is given in the [flopy3_mnw2package_example](../examples/Notebooks/flopy3_mnw2package_example.ipynb) Notebook.